What Do Online Classes Look Like? A Beginner's Guide

 Over the past 20 years or so, online classes have shifted from what some may have considered a novelty to becoming a mainstream aspect of modern education.
 Nowadays, it’s hard not to see bits and pieces of an online class experience pop up in media—whether it’s amusing videos of participants navigating technical difficulties or memes lampooning common struggles students face in the classroom today.

 But if you’re considering making a return to school to earn a degree, you probably have some questions about what that experience actually looks like—it can’t all be on-camera struggles with pets, after all.
 You’ve come to the right place.
-This article will give you an inside look at what online courses look like on the easy-to-navigate Blackboard Ultra platform used by Rasmussen University and answer some of the most common questions and curiosities you may have about an online course experience.
+This article will give you an inside look at what online courses look like on the easy-to-navigate Blackboard Ultra platform used by Rasmussen University and answer some of the most common questions and curiosities you may have about an online student experience.

 What does the online course platform look like at Rasmussen University?